firdaanandhita/pca-ann-formalin/README.md

 # Research Notes

-This implementation represents the software component of a PCA–ANN formalin detection study using Electronic Nose sensor measurements.
+This repository contains the software implementation developed as part of an academic research project on formalin detection using an Electronic Nose and a PCA–ANN classification approach.

 The repository is intended for:

+- Software implementation reference
 - Research reproducibility
-- Software validation
 - Deployment demonstration
 - Academic documentation

-Deployment validation verifies software functionality and serialization consistency.
-It does **not** replace independent field validation or laboratory confirmation.
+- Intellectual property (software copyright) support

 ---